kaashyapan/sqlc-gen-crud/Readme.md

 ## How to use
 - Put your schema in schema.sql
 - `sqlc` doesnt let you run without an sql file.
-Make a dummy.sql file as below
+So make a dummy.sql file as below
 ```sql
 -- dummy :one
 select current_timestamp;